 \subsection{Related Work}

-The problem of best-arm identification (BAI) in stochastic multi-armed bandits has been a central focus in the bandit literature for over a decade, particularly under the fixed-confidence and fixed-budget settings.
-In the fixed-confidence framework, the goal is to identify an arm with the highest expected reward with probability at least $1-\delta$, while minimizing the expected number of samples \citep{even2006action, garivier2016optimal}.
-The fixed-budget setting, on the other hand, fixes the total sampling budget and aims to minimize the error probability \citep{gabillon2012best}.
+Best-arm identification (BAI) in stochastic multi-armed bandits has been a central focus in the literature for over a decade, particularly under fixed-confidence and fixed-budget settings.
+In the fixed-confidence framework, the goal is to identify an arm with the highest expected reward with probability at least $1-\delta$, while minimizing the expected number of samples \cite{even2006action, garivier2016optimal}.
+The fixed-budget setting, by contrast, fixes the total sampling budget and seeks to minimize the probability of misidentification \cite{gabillon2012best}.

-Early foundational work in fixed-confidence BAI introduced elimination strategies and stopping criteria that guarantee PAC (Probably Approximately Correct) bounds \citep{even2006action}.
-These were later complemented by information-theoretic approaches that established matching lower and upper bounds on sample complexity under the assumption of a \emph{unique} best arm \citep{garivier2016optimal, garivier2016track}.
-Such analyses rely on likelihood ratio statistics and characterize the complexity of the problem through Kullback-Leibler (KL) divergences between the reward distributions of arms.
-Algorithms such as Track-and-Stop \citep{garivier2016optimal} and lil'UCB \citep{jamieson2014lil} leverage these theoretical insights to achieve near-optimal sample efficiency.
+Early work introduced elimination-based strategies and stopping rules that guarantee PAC (Probably Approximately Correct) bounds \cite{even2006action}, later complemented by information-theoretic approaches establishing matching lower and upper bounds under the assumption of a unique best arm \cite{garivier2016optimal}.
+Such analyses leverage Kullback–Leibler (KL) divergences to characterize instance difficulty, and algorithms like Track-and-Stop \cite{garivier2016optimal} and lil’UCB \cite{jamieson2014lil} exploit these insights for near-optimal performance.
+Other PAC-based algorithms, including LUCB \cite{kalyanakrishnan2012pac}, adapt confidence bounds to efficiently balance exploration, but rely on uniqueness of the best arm and may over-sample tied arms.

-Algorithms like LUCB \citep{kalyanakrishnan2012pac} and lil'UCB adapt confidence bounds to balance exploration across arms efficiently, achieving PAC guarantees with sample complexities that depend on the inverse squared gaps between arm means.
-Despite their success, these methods generally rely on the uniqueness of the best arm, and their performance can degrade when multiple arms share the highest mean reward.

-In many practical applications—such as clinical trials, recommendation systems, and A/B testing—multiple arms may be equally optimal due to noise or inherent problem structure.
-The presence of multiple optimal arms poses unique challenges because standard algorithms continue to sample these tied arms excessively to differentiate among them, leading to unnecessary increases in sample complexity.

-The literature addressing multiple optimal arms has mostly focused on related but distinct problems such as top-$k$ arm identification or best subset selection \citep{gabillon2012best,chen2014combinatorial, jamieson2014bandit}.
-These works aim to identify the entire set of best arms with high confidence, often requiring more samples than necessary if the goal is only to find any one best arm.
-Some recent studies have begun to recognize this inefficiency; for instance, \citep{qin2022gap} propose gap-free algorithms that adapt automatically to the presence of zero gaps (i.e., ties) and reduce redundant exploration.
-Similarly, \citep{combes2021minimal} analyze minimal exploration strategies and highlight how ignoring ties can cause suboptimal sampling strategies.